Do you wonder if God is saying to the world, “Be still and know that I am God; exalted among the nations, exalted on the earth.”? Psalm 46:10

 2 Corinthians 5:1 – 2, 8 For we know that if the earthly tent we live in is destroyed, we have a building from God, an eternal house in heaven, not built by human hands.
 Meanwhile we groan, longing to be clothed instead with our heavenly dwelling.
 8 Yes, we are of good courage, and we would rather be away from the body and at home with the Lord.

 While as believers in Jesus Christ we are not afraid of death it is our responsibility to choose life.
 It is not our right to put others at harm, even unintentionally.
-That is the problem with the coronavirus – people may not know they are infected, meanwhile they’re shedding the virus, unwittingly causing it to spread.

 We take precautions not from fear for ourselves but from the desire to keep our loved ones and friends healthy.